Vineyard-Technologies/.github/profile/README.md

 ## 📄 Licenses

-Unless otherwise specified, our projects are released under various open source licenses.
+Most of our projects are released under various open source licenses.
 Check individual repositories for specific licensing information.